Hot Water Heat Pumps: Choosing the Right One

 Speed of heating (Litres per hour)

-These are manufacturer figures, so they may not do this well on a cold winter’s day when efficiency is lower and the water entering the tank is colder.
+These are manufacturer figures, so they won’t do this well on a cold winter’s day when efficiency is lower and the water entering the tank is colder.
 But, because hot water rises to the top of the tank where the outlet is, you won’t have to wait until the tank is completely heated for there to be enough hot water for a shower.

 Capacity (litres)